Darxo/Hardened/README.md

 - Introduce new `getOwner` function for factions, which returns the owner of this factions first settlement
 - Introduce new virtual `getDroppedLoot` function for `actor.nut` returning an array of created items, which will be dropped when that actor dies
 - Introduce new `::Hardened.TileReservation` with `function isReserved( _tileID )` which can be used to check whether a targeted tile is about to be filled with an entity from a vanilla `teleport` call
+- Add new `IsHidingIconMini` flag for skills (`false` by default), that can be used by modder to force-hide the mini icon
+- Add new `onSpawned` event for skills that can be used in place of `onCombatStarted` to more consistently configure entities/skills even if they spawn mid battle
 - Supplies (Money, Tools, Medicine, Ammunition) are now droppable

 ### New Character Properties